 SECTION 12.
 REMEDY NOT EXCLUSIVE.
-This [Act] does not abridge the right of a person to waive, release, disclaim, or renounce property, or an interest in or power over property under any other law.
+This [Act] does not

+- 1 abridge the right of a person to waive, release, disclaim, or - 2 renounce property, or an interest in or power over property under - 3 any other law.

-SECTION 13.
+- 4 SECTION 13.
 EXISTING INTERESTS.

-- (a) This [Act] applies to all interests in and powers over property regardless of when they were created. - (b) Except as otherwise provided in Section 10, an interest in, or power over, property existing on the effective date of this [Act] as to which the time for delivering or filing a disclaimer under superseded law has not expired may be disclaimed after the effective date of this [Act].
+- 5 (a) This [Act] applies to all interests in and powers over 6 property, regardless of when they were created.

+- 7 (b) Except as otherwise provided in Section 10, an interest 8 in, or power over, property existing on the effective date of 9 this [Act] as to which the time for delivering or filing a disclaimer under superseded law has not expired may be disclaimed

+- 12 SECTION 14.
+EFFECTIVE DATE

+- This [Act] takes effect on .

+after the effective date of this [Act].